-Sex hormones are needed for male and female reproductive body parts to develop, both before birth and during puberty.
-Sex hormones are “chemical messengers” made by sex glands in the body.
-Genetic factors (for example, if a Y chromosome is present or not) are important for sex glands to develop male or female.
+Sex hormones are made by glands inside the body called gonads.
+There are two types of gonads: testes and ovaries.
+Most boys have testes and most girls have ovaries.
+Genetic factors (for example, if a Y chromosome is present or not) are important for sex glands to develop into testes or ovaries.